Web1-Teams/930am-grp3-repo/README.md

   <li>List of roles (e.g., event support, community outreach, etc.).</li>
   <li>A form for users to register as volunteers.</li>
 </ul>
+<h4>Rafeeq community page</h4>
+<p>The Rafeeq community page lets users sign up, log in, and post articles about pet adoption and care.
+It offers a personalized experience for sharing insights and connecting with fellow animal enthusiasts.</p>
 <h2>Features about our website :</h2>
 <p>Rafeeq  is a comprehensive platform designed to simplify pet adoption, care, and community engagement.
 The website features a user-friendly interface with key sections such as a Home Page for highlighting services, a Pet Adoption page with search and filter options, a Lost and Found section for reporting and recovering pets, a Donate Page to support initiatives, and a Volunteer Page for users to contribute to community efforts.
 With seamless navigation and intuitive functionality, Rafeeq Pet Service ensures an enriching experience for pet owners and animal lovers alike.
 </p>